LinkedInLearning/level-up-rust-3041143/README.md

 }
 ```

-Each character in the alphabet (A-Z, 0-9) takes up a variable number
+Each character in the Latin alphabet (A-Z, 0-9) takes up a variable number
 of pulses to be represented.
 Letters that occur more frequently in
 English, such as E and A, take fewer letters to be represented.
 To
 accomodate this, we'll represent a `Letter` as a `Vec<Pulse`>.